gromen/ksostrovia_new/wp-content/plugins/photo-gallery/readme.txt

 To enable the feature of adding Media Library images, go to Photo Gallery > Options > Global Options and set Import from Media Library option to Yes.
 After that you will be able to import photos from Media Library to Photo Gallery.

 == Changelog ==

+= 1.3.39 =
+* Fixed: Removed empty "filter_search_name" from lightbox URL.
+* Fixed: Don't add Facebook/Instagram libraries if there is no need.
+* Added: Image quality (optional).

 = 1.3.38 =
 * Fixed: Gallery title for old versions.